 Miquel Acevedo (2013-2014)

 Miguel worked on constructing mechanistic models of disease transmission.
 His work focused on examining the influence of plant defenses on diffusion rates of fall armyworm (Spodoptera frugiperda) larvae.
 He also conducted a meta-analysis of the virulence-transmission tradeoff and used Bayesian techniques to fit data to epidemic models.
-Currently, Miguel is an assistant professor at the University of Puerto Rico.
+Currently, Miguel is an assistant professor at the University of Florida.

 James Reilly (2009-2011)

 James worked on a number of different projects related to epizootic dynamics.
 He developed a model examining the use of baculoviruses as a biocontrol agent and how it affects gypsy moth population dynamics.
 The field component of his work examined how climate change will affect host-pathogen interactions.
 Currently, James is a post-doctoral researcher with Rachael Winfree at Rutgers University.

 Maynard examined how plant induced defenses and systemic acquired responses affected baculovirus disease transmission in the cabbage looper (Trichoplusia ni).
 Currently, Maynard is working on baculovirus dynamics in British Columbia.